Finding Court Records in Oklahoma

 It helps to understand how the Oklahoma state court system works when you’re trying to find court records.
 The Oklahoma trial court system consists of District Courts, Municipal Courts, Workers' Compensation Court of Existing Claims, and Court of Tax Review.

 District Courts and Municipal Courts are the primary trial courts in Oklahoma.
 District Courts have general jurisdiction and handle most civil and criminal cases.
 Municipal Courts have limited jurisdiction over certain types of criminal cases.
-Oklahoma also has specialized courts that handle limited types of civil cases for the entire state, including The Court on the Judiciary, The Workers\' Compensation Court and The Court of Tax Review.
+Oklahoma also has specialized courts that handle limited types of civil cases for the entire state, including the Court on the Judiciary, the Workers' Compensation Court of Existing Claims, and the Court of Tax Review.

 Oklahoma District CourtsDistrict Courts have general jurisdiction over all civil and criminal cases, but typically handle cases that are beyond the jurisdiction of other courts.

 Each District Court has a Small Claims department that handles most general civil claims for $10,000 or less, exclusive of attorney fees and costs.
-The Small Claims Court handle most cases seeking money damages based on a contract or tort, the return of personal property valued at less than $6000, and interpleader when less than $6000 is in dispute.
-Certain types of parties, including collection agents, and certain types of claims against a city, county or state agency may not be heard in Small Claims Court.
+Types of cases include suits seeking money damages based on a contract or tort, the return of personal property, and interpleader.
+Certain types of parties, including collection agents, and certain types of claims against a city, county, or state agency may not be heard in a Small Claims department.

 District Courts may have specialized divisions or programs for certain types of cases, including Business Court, Drug Court, and Mental Health Court.
 In counties with large populations, a Business Court division may exist to handle complex commercial cases.
 District Courts may have a Drug Court, Juvenile Drug Court, or Mental Health Court program to handle some non-violent criminal cases where the defendant has a treatable condition or addiction.